-1. Pierce the top of each apple in its center with a Popsicle stick.
+Pierce the top of each apple in its center with a popsicle stick.
 Set aside.

-4. Remove from the heat and stir in the butter and cream.
-Be careful as you do this as the caramel may bubble up and spit when these are first added.
+Remove from the heat, and stir in the butter and cream.
+Be careful when you do this, as the caramel may bubble up and spit when these are first added.

-5. Holding an apple by its stick, dip it in the caramel and slowly turn it to evenly coat.
-Lift the apple from the caramel and hold it over the pot until it stops dripping.
+Holding an apple by its stick, dip it in the caramel, and slowly turn it to evenly coat.
+Lift the apple from the caramel, and hold it over the pot until it stops dripping.

 Want more?
-Preorder your Butter cookbook to see the rest of the genius holiday recipes by baker Rosie Daykin below.
+Preorder your Butter Celebrates! cookbook to see the rest of the genius Halloween treat ideas and other holiday recipes by baker Rosie Daykin below.